h5md/h5md/draft.rst

 Time dependence
 ^^^^^^^^^^^^^^^

-For all box kinds, if the data for edges,offset is stored as a single dataset, it is considered fixed in time.
-Else, it should comply to the step, time and value organization.
+For all box kinds, if the box is fixed in time, edges and offset are stored as attributes of the box group.
+Else, edges and offset are stored as datasets following the step, time and value organization.
 A specific requirement is that the step and time datasets must match exactly those of the corresponding trajectory group's position step and time datasets.
 This can be accomplished by linking directly (in the HDF5 sense) those datasets, for instance.

 For instance, a cuboid box that changes in time would appear as ::